 Headteacher Blog

-Congratulations to the following children for demonstrating Educational Excellence in class this week and joining me at my tea party:
+Congratulations to the following children for showing Educational Excellence in class this week and joining me at my tea party.
+We had a wonderfuly discussion today about which football team should be our school team!

 Shabbat shalom,